-Students in each year are given the opportunity to visit places of architectural interest.
+Students in each year are allowed to visit places of architectural interest.

 11.3.8 Student Work Exhibition

 It is proposed to organize an exhibition of student work at the end of the academic year to coincide with the new intake for the next academic session.